regen-network/regen-ledger/README.md

 See [Getting Started](docs/getting_started.md).

-## Overview
+## Core Features

-Regen Ledger aims to provide:
+Regen Ledger aims to provides the following core features:
 * a database of ecological state and change of state claims that spans both on an off-chain data sources
 * mechanisms for automating the assessment of ecological claims, payments